Are Google Ads Good For Restaurant Marketing Strategy?

 3. Modify Your Restaurant Ad Schedule

-You should always build your Google restaurant ad campaigns around a specific purpose.
-We have talked about a few examples in previous points, and this trend continues as we look at using ad scheduling to focus your marketing budget on your target audience further.
+It would help if you always built your Google restaurant ad campaigns around a specific purpose.
+We have talked about a few examples in previous points, and this trend continues as we look at using ad scheduling further to focus your marketing budget on your target audience.

 Google Ads allows you only to show your ads during specific times of the day.
 This means that you can choose when local restaurant searchers see one of your restaurant ads on Google.